VR-GNN: Variational Relation Vector Graph Neural Network for Modeling both Homophily and Heterophily: Model Settings

 \section{Model Settings}

 For fair comparison, we reproduce all the baselines in our environment.
 For MLP, GCN, GAT and SGC model, we tune them for the optimal parameters.
-For FAGCN, GPR-GNN, BM-GCN and GloGNN++, we directly apply the default parameters given by the author.
+For FAGCN, GPR-GNN, ACM-GCN, BM-GCN and GloGNN++, we rerun the models with the default parameters given by the author.
+For GeomGCN, H$_2$GCN, BernNet and HOC-GCN, we report the results of published papers.

 For our method, we use early stopping strategy with 200 epochs and set an maximum epoch number as 1000.
 We set the dimension of node embedding and relation vector as 64, and the layer number of GNN as 2.
 We use Adam optimizer to train the model, and tune learning rate from $\{0.01,0.02,0.05,0.001,0.002,0.005\}$, weight decay from $\{0,1e-4,5e-4,1e-5,5e-5\}$.
 We tune the hyperparameters $\alpha_s, \alpha_f, \alpha_l, \theta, \gamma$ from 0 to 1, with 0.1 step size.
 To mitigate the overfitting problem, we take dropout when training.
 We implement our method based on PyTorch Geometric (PyG) library \cite{pyg} and Python 3.9.12.
 The program is executed on 32GB Tesla V100 GPU.